-If relationships are the basis of sales transactions, the CRM is the basis for keeping track of those relationships and all associated interactions with each prospect.
+If relationships are the basis of sales transactions, the CRM tools are the basis for keeping track of those relationships and all associated interactions with each prospect.

-This is the place in which you will store every piece of information about your prospects, from the initial contact through to when they (hopefully) become a paying customer and beyond.
+This is the place in which sales teams store every piece of information about prospects, from the initial contact through to when they (hopefully) become a paying customer and beyond.
 The more details you include and the more carefully you track each interaction, the easier it will be to have meaningful communication cycles leading to more sales and increased retention.
 Good notes in the CRM can also prevent wasted time on unqualified contacts as well as help identify opportunities for upselling.

-It is crucial that the CRM integrates easily with the rest of your tech stack components, especially call center software that will be used for prospecting, communication, performance management and, of course, closing those deals.
+It is crucial that the CRM integrates easily with the rest of your sales technology stack components, especially call center software that will be used for prospecting, communication, performance management, and, of course, closing those deals.
 Fortunately, as the global customer relationship management market is projected to grow from $63.9 billion in 2022 to $145.8 billion by 2029, there are (and will likely be even more) CRM options to choose from.

 - Hubspot – another cloud-based product, Hubspot is the choice of many small businesses that want to use one tool to manage their sales pipeline and provide customer support.